tangentyh/notes-of-tan/docs/backend/java/javaConcurrency.md

      - `await` and `signal` methods can only be called if the thread owns the `Lock` of the `Condition`
    - wait set — a thread enters wait set and stays deactivated after the call to `await`, until `signal`ed by other threads
    - deadlock — when all threads are in wait set
+   - `wait` should always be used in a loop — interrupts and spurious wakeups are possible, also another thread may acquire the associated lock and make the condition false again before the awakened thread scheduled
+   - spurious wakeup — a thread can wake up without being notified, interrupted, or timing out, (due to `pthread` limitations??)
+   - lost wakeup — before one thread `wait`, another thread modified the condition and notified, but the `notify` does nothing because the target thread yet to `wait`
+     - prevention in Java — `IllegalMonitorStateException` if `await` or `notify` without the lock acquired

 1. `synchronized` — use intrinsic lock, a method or code block that is atomic to a thread, reentrant
    ```java